pulumi/docs/content/blog/esc-ga-announcement/index.md

 - [**SDKs**](/blog/esc-sdk-launch/) for TypeScript, Python, and Go to leverage Pulumi ESC within all your applications
 - [**Versioning**](/blog/esc-versioning-launch/) that maintains full history of the changes you have made to your secrets and configuration and rollback to specific versions when needed
-- [**Version Tags**](/docs/esc/environments/versioning/#tagging-versions) that allow you to assign tags and import specific versions by tags within your applications such that moving tags across versions changes the configuration but requires zero changes in your application code
+- [**Version Tags**](/docs/esc/environments/versioning/#tagging-versions) allow you to assign tags and import specific versions by tags within your applications such that moving tags across versions changes the configuration but requires zero changes in your application code
-- **Syncing your secrets** to six external sources including GitHub and AWS SecretsManager
+- [**Syncing your secrets**](/blog/esc-sync-with-iac/) to several external sources including GitHub and AWS SecretsManager
 - [**Kubernetes secrets operator**](https://external-secrets.io/latest/provider/pulumi/) to use Pulumi ESC within your Kubernetes applications to retrieve secrets and configuration using external secrets operator during runtime
-- **VS Code Extension** to author and view your environments directly from where you code
+- [**VS Code Extension**](/blog/pulumi-vscode-extension/) to author and view your environments directly from where you code
 - [**Webhooks**](/blog/esc-webhooks-launch/) to trigger your automated CI/CD workflows, restart applications with the latest secrets and configuration, notify your teams
 - [**Pulumi OIDC Trust relationship**](/blog/oidc-trust-relationships/) to get Pulumi short-term credentials using your existing Identity provider
 - [**Projects and Environment Tags**](/blog/esc-projects-environment-tags-launch/) to help you organize your Pulumi ESC environments and allow them to scale as your organization evolves